komodothon/flask-sqlalchemy/README.md

 Postman VSCode extension used to test the APIs.

-In this version, apart from the basics, the functionality involves association of three elements in a one-to-many (Users to Posts), many-to-many (Posts to Tags) relationship.
+In this version, apart from the basics, the functionality involves association of three models in a one-to-many (Users to Posts), many-to-many (Posts to likes) relationship.

-A multi-model, relational database with features to manage users, their posts, and a tagging system.
+A multi-model, relational database with features to manage users, their posts, and commenting and likes system.
 Providing API to interect with the data, allowing create and read operations (not update/delete) on users, posts and tags.

+Session management is implemented using session object from Flask.

 ---